 Tastier together – tackling food waste

-They have ambitions to scale up the project to tackle food waste and bring people together across Europe – helping people across the continent to live more sustainably.
+The challenge team has ambitions to scale up the successful prototype for tackling food waste and bringing people together across Europe by seeking additional funding – helping people across the continent to live more sustainably.

 They said: “Our dream idea is the continuity of our food club, designed to gather people, and seeing other teams in Europe scaling up with our social project concept.”